spell-music/csound-expression/tutorial/chapters/Intro.md

 > csound
 ~~~

 It will print the long message.
-Ubuntu/Debian users can install the csound with `apt-get`:
+Ubuntu/Debian users can install the Csound with `apt-get`:

 ~~~
 > sudo apt-get install csound csound-gui